Luvcat Turns Murder Ballads Into Midnight Confessions At London ‘Lovebites’ EP Launch

 The next chapter, she hints, leans into the strange glamour and instability of sudden success.
 “Suddenly I have a fridge full of champagne and a four-poster bed,” she laughs.
 “I feel like a lucky little lady, and I want to talk about that in a cheeky way and embrace it.
 But I’m also aware it’s fickle and fragile.
 There’s this battle of wondering whether America would send me mad if I stayed there too long.”

 With plans to record the follow-up just off Sunset Boulevard between summer festival appearances, Howarth seems eager to keep momentum building.
-“I don’t want to mess around,” she says with a grin.
+“I don’t want to fuck around,” she says with a grin.
 “I want to get it out as quickly as possible.
 Keep the train going, so the fans don’t suffer.”

 Live review and interview with Luvcat @ Colony Room Green, London by Kalpesh Patel on 20th May 2026.
 Photography by Barnaby Fairley.
 Additional photos by Kalpesh Patel.